nxp-mcuxpresso/rpmsg-lite/zephyr/samples/rpmsglite_pingpong/README.rst

 Overview
 ********

-The Multicore RPMsg-Lite pingpong sample that can be used with: :ref:`supported board <boards>`.
+The Multicore RPMsg-Lite pingpong sample that can be used with supported boards listed bellow.

 The Multicore RPMsg-Lite pingpong project is a simple demonstration program that uses the Zephyr OS and the RPMsg-Lite library and shows how to implement the inter-core